devanshpatni/adcash_assignment/Readme.md

 - Configured an NGINX Ingress Controller with an external Load Balancer for path-based routing.
 - Set up Prometheus and Grafana within the cluster for monitoring and observability.

+### Ansible
+- Used for deploying prometheus server.
+- Configured the protheus server for getting remote metrics from the agent on kubernetes.
+- Congigured Grafana for visualization for metrics.

 ### Prometheus and Grafana
-- Enabled Prometheus service discovery to automatically collect metrics from the application.
+- Enabled Prometheus Agent for service discovery to automatically collect metrics from the application service in EKS.
+- Sending that scraped metrics to the central Prometheus Server.
 - Created a custom Grafana dashboard to display request counts for each endpoint.

 ##  Task Access or Additional Notes